pymor/pymor/README.txt

 finite element and finite volume discretizations using the NumPy/SciPy scientific computing stack are provided for getting started quickly.

-NOTE pyMOR is still in early development.
-Should you have any questions regarding pyMOR or wish to contribute, do not hesitate to contact us!

 [Docs] [Docs] [DOI] [Build Status] [Coverage Status]

 License